CyberT33N/Socket.IO-Example/README.md

 ```
 <br />
 <br />
-The friendlist must also contain the room ID because of the left sidebar of the Chat APP which will later fetch the room details when we switch the friend chats.
+The friendlist currently must also contain the room ID because of the left sidebar of the Chat APP which will fetch the room ID when we switch the friend chats.

 <br />